 Of course, most people in the world are combination sleepers, falling asleep on their sides and waking up on their back, for example.
 But normally people will have a position that they feel most comfortable in and will spend the majority of their sleep time resting a certain way.

 No matter the case, investing in a mattress that is right for a person’s body and preferred sleep position has huge benefits.
 Not only will it help allow a person to get a good night’s sleep, it will mean that they are waking up well rested and without any aches and pains.
 And, as mentioned, there’s almost nothing better in the world than that.

-If you are thinking about investing in a new mattress and are in the White Rock, Surrey or Langley area, stop by!
+If you are thinking about investing in a new mattress and are in the White Rock, Surrey or Langley area, stop by our mattress store!
 Our incredible staff will be able to answer your questions and show you a selection of mattresses that are the right fit for you.